loldot/loldot.github.io/_posts/2018-03-22-multiple-azure-ad-accounts.md

     - Misc
     - Development
 ---

+**Update: I no longer use Chrome.
+See https://lorentzvedeler.com/2025/02/17/Update-Multiple-Microsoft-Accounts/ instead.**

 For the last couple of weeks I have had sort of an identity crisis.
 Working as a consultant, I have too many credentials for o365/azure/azure AD; being signed in to the right account at the right time has become impossible.
 Luckily there is a feature in chrome that will cure you of any virtual schizophrenia.
 If you click your name at the top of the title bar, you'll find a menu with a choice to manage people.

 ![The chrome menu that lets you manage your personality disorder][chrome_people]